 SOUTH VITI LEVU ISLAND

 My 1st stop on arriving on the island was Pure Fiji, a local manufacturer of natural earth-friendly and organic body care products.
-As the headquarter, the price here is the lowest anywhere in Fiji Islands.
+Being the company’s headquarter, the price here is the lowest anywhere in Fiji Islands.
 Locals and even tourists throng the place, buying their products in bulk.
 I had the chance to use their products during an earlier stay at Koro Sun Resort after which I became a fan of their hand-made soap and body lotion.

 Personally I love the hydrating lotion and the anti-mosquitoes spray but I am sure their other products are just as good.
 Just wish they had a retail branch in Singapore.